advance100/doc_webpack/plugins.md

 Before the factory starts resolving.
 The `data` object has this properties:

 * `context` The absolute path of the directory for resolving.
-* `request` The request of expression.
+* `request` The request of the expression.

-Plugins are allowed to modify the object or pass a new similar object to the callback.
+Plugins are allowed to modify the object or to pass a new similar object to the callback.

 ### `after-resolve(data)` async waterfall

 After the factory has resolved the request.
 The `data` object has this properties:

 * `request` The resolved request.
-It acts as identifier for the NormalModule.
+It acts as an identifier for the NormalModule.
 * `userRequest` The request the user entered.
-It's resolved, but do not contain pre or post loaders.
+It's resolved, but does not contain pre or post loaders.
 * `rawRequest` The unresolved request.
 * `loaders` A array of resolved loaders.
 This is passed to the NormalModule and they will be executed.
 * `resource` The resource.
 It will be loaded by the NormalModule.